Encompass Health Corp Annual Shareholders Meeting Transcript

-Leo I. Higdon - Encompass Health Corporation - Independent Non-Executive Chairman of the Board
+Donald L. Correll - Encompass Health Corporation - Independent Chairman of the Board

-Good morning, ladies and gentlemen, and welcome to the 2021 Annual Meeting of Stockholders of Encompass Health Corporation.
-I'm Lee Higdon, Chairman of the Board of Directors, and I now call this meeting to order.
+Stockholders of Encompass Health Corporation, I'm Don Correll, Chairman of the Board of Directors, and I now call this meeting to order.

-Before we proceed to the formal business of the meeting, I'd like to thank our shareholders and all my fellow members of the Board of Directors for participating in this virtual meeting in order to promote everyone's safety and well-being during the pandemic.
-We greatly appreciate our stockholders for bearing with us until the public health crisis passes.
-I know we are all anxious for this to end soon.
-As a reminder, if you would like to submit a question, you may do so by clicking the link on the annual meeting web page.
-All questions that comply with the meetings, rules of conduct posted on the web page will be answered.
-If there is an insufficient time to answer all questions during the meeting, answers will be posted on our Investor Relations website.
+Each of the members of the Board of Directors is here with us today.
+The other members of the Board are Greg Carmichael, just raise your hand when I call your name, John Chidsey, Joan Herman, Leslye Katz, Patricia Ireland (sic) [Maryland], Kevin O'Connor, Chris Reidy, Nancy Schlichting, Mark Tarr and Terrance Williams.

+We'll now proceed with the business of the meeting.
+As you entered the room, you should have received an agenda and the rules of conduct for the meeting, and I'll preside at today's meeting, and Patrick Darby will act as our secretary.

 Encompass Health Corp Annual Shareholders Meeting Transcript